JossWhittle/TuringMachine/README.md

 	(3,0,1,L,2)
 	(3,1,1,N,H)

-This machine imagines a infinite tape which is zero filled.
+This machine imagines a infinite tape which is zero filled, it would also be useful to center the output on a padded tape.
 To run it would type

-	java TuringMachine < Beaver.tur -t 100 -z
+	java TuringMachine < Beaver.tur -t 100 -z -d 5

 Finally, here is an example of a Binary Adder.
 It counts upwards indefinitely starting at the current value in the tape.
 In this case 0.